rahulranjansah/hapsira/docs/source/examples/atmospheric-models.myst.md

 * COESA 1976: up to 1000 km.
 * Jacchia-Roberts

-Since some of them are implemented in `poliastro`, let us compare the differences among them:
+Since some of them are implemented in `hapsira`, let us compare the differences among them:

 ```{code-cell}
 from astropy import units as u